weilandia/coding-for-managers/intro/Lectures-Notes.md

 - Form buttons: button, reset, submit [W3 Schools](http://www.w3schools.com/tags/att_button_type.asp)

 #### Image:
+If you want to have a nice webpage, you will probably need to add some images to it.
+One thing to know about image is that it is a self closing tag.
+Here is how to embed an image to your website:
 - Image: `<img src=”file-path-or-URL” alt=”alternative title”/>`

 Let's create an about file: `$ touch pages/about.html`